Erzulie

-Erzulie (sometimes spelled Erzili or Èzili) is a family of loa, or spirits, in Voodoo.
+Erzulie (sometimes spelled Erzili or Èzili) is a family of loa, or spirits, in Vodou.

 Overview

 The Erzulie is a family of loa that are often associated with water (fluidity), femininity, and feminine bodies.
 They are one of the only group of spirits directly tied to these characteristics and those who become possessed (through spirit possession) often are women or Masisi (effeminate and or homosexual men).

 Maîtresse Mambo Erzulie Fréda Dahomey

 Erzulie Fréda Dahomey, the Rada aspect of Erzulie, is the Haitian African spirit of love, beauty, jewelry, dancing, luxury, and flowers.
 She wears three wedding rings, one for each husband - Damballa, Agwe and Ogoun.
-Her symbol is a heart, her colors are pink, blue, white and gold, and her favorite sacrifices include jewelry, perfume, sweet cakes and liqueurs.
+Her symbol is a heart, her colors are pink, blue, white and gold, and her favorite offerings include jewelry, perfume, sweet cakes and liqueurs.
 Coquettish and very fond of beauty and finery, Erzulie Freda is femininity and compassion embodied, yet she also has a darker side; she is seen as jealous and spoiled and within some Vodoun circles is considered to be lazy.
 During ritual possession, she may enter the body of either a man or a woman.
 She enjoys the game of flirtation and seduces people without distinguishing between sexes.

 In Christian iconography she is often identified with the Mater Dolorosa, as well as another loa named Metres Ezili.
 She is conceived of as never able to attain her heart's most fervent desire.
 For this reason she always leaves a service in tears.
 Common syncretizations include Iyalorde Oxum, that is the goddess Oshun as she relates to the Yoruba goddess of erotic love, gold and femininity.